 When the modem is powered up, it enters command mode and is ready to receive AT commands.
-These commands can direct the modem to dial a telephone number, go off-hook to answer an incoming fax, or send an outgoing fax.
+These commands can direct the modem to dial a telephone number, go off-hook to answer an incoming fax, receive an incoming voice-mail message, and perform other actions.